700 S. Hydraulic

 changed with the implementation of the Juvenile Justice Reform Act.
 As the

-Sedgwick County Department of Corrections assumed supervision of the juvenile
+Sedgwick County Division of Corrections assumed supervision of the juvenile

 offenders in the custody of the Juvenile Justice Authority, the JISP was moved

-to the department’s new Juvenile Field Services Division.
+to the Division’s new Juvenile Field Services Division.
 (JFS)

 In 2001, the County sold the residential buildings on N. Emporia and

 purchased the buildings at 622 E. Central and 623 E. Elm.
 The current 120 co-ed

 bed capacity residential facility and the services center serve the adult

 residential services programming needs.
 The new location provided many